 Jump to:

-In this pan fried rice noodles recipe, I use shiitake mushrooms, marinated pork, cabbage, and then flavor it with dried shrimp and scallions.
-It's actually pretty customizable so you can take some out or add something you like in particular also.
+In this pan-fried rice noodles recipe, I use shiitake mushrooms, marinated pork, cabbage, and flavor it with dried shrimp and scallions.
+It's actually pretty customizable - you can leave something out or add in your favorite ingredients.

 About the Ingredients